Learn to cocreate inclusive public places that represent a community's love of place, identity and future aspirations.

 Additional Application Information

-Applicants who hold a studio-based four-year undergraduate design degree will be considered for the two-year MUD program.
+Applicants who hold a studio-based four-year undergraduate design degree will be considered for the one-year MUD program.
 The Master of Urban Design is a postprofessional program.

 Applicants must hold an undergraduate or graduate degree from a college or university recognized by ASU in a studio-based design discipline.